When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Yes, you can use Reagan as a girl’s or boy’s name.
 It is a mighty name for either a boy or a girl, meaning someone from a royal family.

-Does The Name Reagan Have A Biblical Meaning?
+Does the Name Reagan Have a Biblical Meaning?

 Reagan does not have a biblical meaning.
 In fact, there are no references to Reagan in the bible at all.
 Its origin dates to an influential Irish family during the sixth century.
 We initially used the name as a surname and only began as a first name in recent times.

-What’s The Most Popular Way To Spell Reagan?
+What’s the Most Popular Way to Spell Reagan?

 Parents use the traditional spelling of the surname Reagan over 65% of the time for a first name.
 They then use Ragan as the most popular way to spell the first name for their child.
 A recent Americanized version spelled Raegan has gained recent popularity.

-What Landmarks Share The Name Reagan?
+What Landmarks Share the Name Reagan?

 Because of Ronald Reagan’s popularity, there are many landmarks named Reagan.
 These include institutions, roads, schools, sea ships, and a public holiday.
 Your kid will have fun finding all the places in the United States that match their name!